cass-dlcm/creamypeanutbutteredsalmon/README.md

 ## Cookie generation

-For Peanut Buttered Salmon to work with SplatNet, a cookie known as `iksm_session` is required.
+For Creamy Peanut Buttered Salmon to work with SplatNet, a cookie known as `iksm_session` is required.
 This cookie may be obtained automatically, using the program, or manually via the app.
 Please read the following sections carefully to decide whether or not you want to use automatic cookie generation.

 ### Automatic